jonisabdulkarim/CE888/Assignment/README.md

 ### Project 1: Drone-based Pile Burn Image Classification for 'Fire-vs-No Fire'
 The purpose of this project is to help firefighters detect wildfires using images captured from drones.

+Initialisation:
+conda env create -f environment.yml conda activate ce888

+Configuration:
+On top of the ce888_notebook files, change the variables for FOLDER directory

 To run the latest program:
 python ./ce888_notebook.py